tanmay192/TradeBlotter/replit.md

 ## Overview

-TradeTracker Pro is a comprehensive stock trading portfolio management application that helps users track trades, analyze performance, and manage capital allocation.
-The system provides real-time portfolio analytics, quarterly performance analysis, and capital management features with a modern web interface.
+TradeTracker Pro is a comprehensive stock trading portfolio management application designed to help traders track their trades, analyze performance, and manage capital allocation.
+The application provides features for trade management (buy/sell transactions with editable dates and prices), portfolio analytics with quarterly performance analysis, capital management with visual allocation tracking, trading insights through interactive charts, and real-time dashboard monitoring of open positions and closed trades.

 ## User Preferences